 Rule 5(e) of the Federal Rules of Civil Procedure, Rule 49(d) of the Federal Rules of Criminal Procedure, Rule 5005(a) of the Federal Rules of Bankruptcy Procedure and Rule 25(a) of the Federal Rules of Appellate Procedure authorize individual courts by local rule to permit papers to be filed by electronic means.
 New amendments to Rules 5(b), 6(e) and 77 of the Federal Rules of Civil Procedure, Rules 45 and 49 of the Federal Rules of Criminal Procedure, Rules 7005, 9006, 9014 and 9022 of the Federal Rules of Bankruptcy Procedure and Rules 25 and 26 of the Federal Rules of Appellate Procedure, authorize service of documents by electronic means if parties consent.
 The amendments do not apply to service of process.

 Most courts that offer electronic filing have issued an authorizing local rule; most have supplemented the local rule with a general order and/or procedures that set forth the relevant procedures governing electronic filing in that court.
-View General Order 187 and the ECF Procedures Guide.
+View the Court's ECF Procedures Guide.

 ECF has many security features and has passed an evaluation by the National Security Agency.
-Access to the system is through a court issued login and password.
+Access to the system is through the PACER Service Center login and password.